LacazeThomas/restic-robot-rclone/README.md

 # Restic Robot

-Backups done right... by robots with rclone and persistent stats !
+Backups done right... by robots with rclone !

 This is a small and simple wrapper application for [Restic](https://github.com/restic/restic/) that provides: